cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 What to expect from a programming language that, when you assign a value to a constant, raises a warning instead of an error?
 And the program keeps going!

+> `[update 2022-05-29]`I must be honest, and I owe Lua a retractation: Julia
+> doesn’t allow anymore a program to go on if a constant is redefined.
+I’m
+> intending to write another post about Julia exclusively.`[/update]`

 ### Why we hate Nim